 At times, there may be inadequate information to begin an assessment or investigation.
-Law enforcement and child protection agencies, and other responsible agencies cooperatively assess and investigate accepted reports that meet the statutory criteria of child maltreatment.
-These agencies are best prepared to help a child and family in need of support and they will assess or investigate a report of maltreatment.
+In these cases an offer of services may be made to the family.
+Law enforcement and child protection agencies, and other responsible agencies, cooperatively assess and investigate accepted reports that meet the statutory criteria of child maltreatment.
+These agencies are best prepared to help a child and family in need of support, and will assess or investigate reports of maltreatment.
 The local child welfare agency will offer services to safeguard the welfare of an abused or neglected child.
-Whether you initially report to your local law enforcement agency, child welfare agency, or other responsible agency, it is possible that other agencies may contact you as they coordinate investigation or assessment activities.
+Whether initially reported to local law enforcement, child welfare, or other responsible agency, it is possible that other agencies may contact you as they coordinate investigation or assessment activities.